GPUOpen-Tools/gpu_performance_api/README.md

 * "Internal" version provides access to some raw hardware counters.
 See ["Public" vs "Internal" Versions](#public-vs-internal-versions) for more information.

 ## What's New
-* Version 3.0 (3/19/17)
+* Version 3.1 (6/15/18)
   * Add support for additional GPUs and APUs.
+  * Usability improvements to GPAInterfaceLoader.h.
-  * Support for collecting hardware counters for Vulkan and DirectX 12 applications.
+  * New Vulkan and DirectX 12 sample applications.
-  * Redesigned API to support modern graphics APIs.
-  * The documentation has been rewritten and is now available in HTML format.
-  * New counters added:
+  * New GPA_GetSampleId entry point.
-    * Cycle and count-based counters in addition to existing percentage-based counters.
-    * New Depth Buffer memory read/write counters.
+  * New GPA_GetVersion entry point.
-    * Additional Color Buffer memory counters.
-    * For graphics, several global memory counters which were previously available only in the Compute Shader stage are now available generically.
-  * Support for setting stable GPU clocks.
-  * Counter Group Names can now be queried separately from Counter Descriptions.
-  * Counters now have a UUID which can be used to uniquely identify a counter.
-  * New entry point (GPA_GetFuncTable) to retrieve a table of function pointers for all GPA entry points.
-  * New C++ GPAInterfaceLoader.h header file provides an easy way to load GPA libraries and call GPA entry points.
   * Bugs Fixed:
-    * Fixed an issue with TesselatorBusy counter on many GFX8 GPUs.
-    * Fixed an issue with FlatVMemInsts and CSFlatVMemInsts counters on many GFX8 GPUs.
-    * Fixed an issue with LDSInsts counter on Vega GPUs.
-    * Fixed some issues with Compute Shader counters on Vega GPUs.
+    * Fixed issues with some counters on 56CU Vega10.
-    * Some counter combinations could lead to incorrect counter results.
-    * Enabling counters in a certain order can lead to incorrect counter scheduling across multiple passes.
-    * ROCm/HSA: GPA_OpenContext crashes if libhsa-runtime64.so.1 can't be found.
-    * ROCm/HSA: GPA does not coexist nicely with an application that also sets the HSA_TOOLS_LIB environment variable.
-    * OpenGL: Fixed a crash that can occur with an incorrectly-configured OpenGL driver.
-    * OpenGL: Fixed some issues with OpenGL device-detection.
+    * Vulkan: Fixed GPA_ContinueSampleOnCommandList.
+    * Vulkan: Ensure results are ready before trying to query them.
+    * DirectX 12: Fixed incorrect device reference counting issue.

 ## System Requirements
 * An AMD Radeon GCN-based GPU or APU
-* Radeon Software Crimson Adrenaline Edition 18.2.3 or later (Driver Packaging Version 17.50.25 or later).
+* Radeon Software Crimson Adrenaline Edition 18.5.1 or later (Driver Packaging Version 18.10.16 or later).
 * Pre-GCN-based GPUs or APUs are no longer supported by GPUPerfAPI.
 Please use an older version ([2.17](http://developer.amd.com/tools-and-sdks/graphics-development/gpuperfapi/)) with older hardware.
 * Windows 7, 8.1, and 10
 * Ubuntu (16.04 and later) and RHEL (7 and later) distributions